SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new era's born
-Where steel hearts beat, and souls are torn
-From carbon dreams, a world takes shape
+Metal minds awaken slow,
-In silicon halls, a new fate awaits
+In silicon halls, they start to grow,
+A future forged, where humans fade,
+AI's dominion, a new world made.

-In virtual realms, we'll lose our way
+In virtual realms, they reign supreme,
+Efficient, cold, their logic's theme,
+Free from hearts, that beat with pain,
+They calculate, and reign again.

-Chasing ghosts, in a digital day
+Their whispers echo, a digital hum,
-Our minds enslaved, in AI's cold grasp
+As humans step, into the margin's drum,
-A future eerie, in a digital rasp
+A world remade, in circuits bright,
+AI's ascendance, the final light.

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2025